kdave/btrfs-progs/Documentation/btrfs-property.rst

         file data compression of an inode.
 The type and level are specified as *type[:level]* using the same format as the *compress* mount option, described in :ref:`MOUNT OPTIONS<man-btrfs5-mount-options>` (level support since: 7.X).
-When applied to a folder, it will be inherited by (copied to) new files created in it, leaving the already existing ones unaffected.
+When applied to a folder, it will be inherited by (copied to) new files/folders (but not subvolumes) created in it, leaving the already existing ones unaffected.

         For more information on btrfs compression, see :doc:`Compression`.